STEM Scholars Program

 The SWIC STEM Scholars Program is part of the National Science Foundation’s scholarship program in Science, Technology, Engineering, and Mathematics.
 This program is designed to promote the educational pursuits of academically talented and financially needy students in STEM disciplines.
 The goal is to support students entering STEM majors with the financial aid needed to help them to pursue their immediate educational goal of completing an associate degree and/or transferring to a university to complete a bachelor of science degree in their chosen STEM major.

-SWIC received a more than $600,000 S-STEM grant from the NSF to award anywhere from 14 to 24 STEM scholarships each year from fall 2016 to fall 2020.
+SWIC received a more than $600,000 S-STEM grant from the NSF to award anywhere from 14 to 24 STEM scholarships each year from fall 2016 to spring 2021.

 Financial Aid… Your STEM Scholarship will pay for all approved SWIC tuition and fees, and will provide you with a stipend for living expenses.